GaetanLepage/phd-manuscript/sections/4_active_ssl/2_method/0_index.typ

 === Aggregation strategies
 <sec:active_ssl:methods:blending_methods>

-Once the collection of $H-1$ previous #doa maps has been correctly shifted to $cal(F)_t$, they will be _combined_ altogether, along with the current map $M_t$.
+Once the collection of $H-1$ previous #doa maps has been correctly shifted to $cal(F)_t$, they will be _combined_, along with the current map $M_t$.
-The intuition behind this approach for #acr("ASSL") lies in the idea of combining those step-maps into a single aggregate which models a 2D likelihood for source presence around the robot.
+The intuition behind this approach for #acr("ASSL") lies in combining those step-maps into a single aggregate that models a 2D likelihood of source presence around the robot.

 Such a mapping is defined as:
 #func-def(